-As a society aiming to open an ecology centre, one of our main goals is to provide education.
+As a society aiming to open an ecology centre, one of our main goals is to provide education!
 As a means to work towards this goal without a physical centre and in times of social isolation due to COVID-19, we are working to provide a bank of educational resources for learning about the North Coast.
-The sources in this bank are not created by us, however, they are recommended by us.
-While there may be some overlap, currently, there are 8 broad categories of resources that we are constantly adding to on our website.
-You can find these resources under our Educational Resources tab.
+Currently, there are 8 broad categories of resources that we are constantly adding to on our website.
+You can find these resources under our Educational Resources tab!

 To learn about each category, the types of resources we have gathered, and how to use our educational resources bank continue reading...

 This section of educational resources is meant primarily for teachers, however, there are also useful sources you can use as a parent or caregiver to teach kids of all school ages about the ocean.
 This includes marine species, marine ecosystems, and how to be an aquatic steward.